-Front-wheel-drive vehicles must have the front wheels elevated; Four-wheel-drive vehicles must be hauled on a flatbed truck.
+Front wheel drive vehicles must have the front wheels elevated; 4-wheel drive vehicles must be hauled on a flatbed truck.

-All Transaxles
+2All Transaxles

-If the vehicle being towed requires steering, the ignition switch must be in the ACCESSORY position, not in the LOCK position.
+If the vehicle being towed requires steering, the ignition switch must be in the ACC position, not in the LOCK position.

 Do not attempt to use sling type equipment when towing.
-When securing vehicle to flat bed truck, do not attach to front or rear suspension components.
+When securing the vehicle to a flat bed truck, do not attach to front or rear suspension components.
 Damage to your vehicle may result from improper towing.

-If it is necessary to use the accessories while being towed (wipers, defrosters, etc.), the key must be in the ON position, not the ACCESSORY position.
-Make certain the transaxle remains in NEUTRAL.
+If it is necessary to use the accessories while being towed (wipers, defrosters, etc.), the key must be in the ON position, not the ACC position.
+Make certain the transmission remains in NEUTRAL.